Become a Volunteer

 If any of these prospects interest you, your help would be greatly appreciated and beneficial to the animals.
 Each and every volunteer's service is important to AWL's ability to care for our shelter pets.
 The joy and affection you will receive in the form of wags and purrs are some of the indescribable rewards you will enjoy as an AWL volunteer.

 Please note: If you are under the age of 17, you must be accompanied by a parent or guardian in order to volunteer.

-If you are interested in becoming a volunteer please contact our Volunteer Coordinator, Pat Francis, at firstname.lastname@example.org, or call the shelter at 941-625-6720 for more details.
+If you are interested in becoming a volunteer please contact our Volunteer Coordinator, Bruce Klemish, at firstname.lastname@example.org, or call the shelter at 941-625-6720 for more details.
 You can also download and print a volunteer application to have ready when attending Volunteer Orientation.

 At Volunteer Orientation, you will learn all of the basic information needed to volunteer.
 You will also be given a tour of our Adoption Center.
-During the course of the next few weeks, Volunteer Orientation will be held on September 14th and 28th at 11:45 AM at the shelter.
+Volunteer orientation is held on alternating Saturdays at 11:45 AM at the shelter.